harreld/Coursera_Capstone/PopularVenueModeling.md

 #### 3.3.2 Model Validation

 For validation, 20% of the 75 cities (15) were held back from training.
 Each of these 15 cities had their population, population density, and location information put into the trained model to output a predicted venue category.
 The actual top ten venue categories for each of the cities was then used to determine the accuracy of the prediction.
-The number of predictions occuring in the top 10 actuals was calculated.
-For the predictions that were found in the top 10 actuals, analysis on the actual rankied postion was performed to calculate mean, standard deviation, range, and quartile statistics.
+The number of predictions occurring in the top 10 actuals was calculated.
+For the predictions that were found in the top 10 actuals, analysis on the actual ranked position was performed to calculate mean, standard deviation, range, and quartile statistics.

 ## 4 Results